stickynoteme/FlatBase/README.md

 ### Global Hotkeys: (Can be changed in options)
 Capslock: Brings up main window

-Win+N Make a fast note using selected text as the title.
+Win+N Opens the quick note dialog with th select text as the title.

 ### Interface shortcuts: (Can not be changed yet)